 How Much do Chemical Peels Cost

 The cost of a chemical peel treatment is different for each patient and depends on the type of peel used and the number of sessions required to help you achieve your aesthetic goals.
-Dr. Ovchinsky will analyze your skin during a consultation and develop a treatment plan to fit your individual needs.
+Our Master Medical Estheticians will analyze your skin during a consultation and develop a treatment plan to fit your individual needs.
 In this time, you will also be able to discuss the cost and the financing options available to you.

 Schedule Your Consultation

-Dr. Alexander Ovchinsky is a double-board-certified plastic surgeon trained in facial plastic and reconstructive surgery.
-If you have any questions about the chemical peel treatment, he’ll gladly address them during a consultation.
+If you have any questions about chemical peel treatments, any of our Master Medical Estheticians will gladly address them during a consultation.
 Contact our office to schedule yours today!